 The farmer’s market started selling hearty squashes a few weeks ago so I stocked up on butternut and kabocha.
 I plan on spending the next few days making and canning puree.
 I generally use pumpkin, butternut and kabocha puree interchangeably in all of my recipes.
 They all taste great; pumpkin latte just sounds better than butternut latte if you know what I mean. 😉

 Last fall while still living in Mexico my girls and I got on a huge butternut pasta sauce kick.
 Whenever my sweet baby girl Karen (now 13) and I made dinner for the whole school of 50+ people we made a creamy and delicious butternut sauce with rosemary fresh from our garden.
 It was a hit!
 Everyone loved it and I was secretly happy when there was still leftovers for my lunch the next day.
-The girls loved it so much that the all agreed that this recipe HAD to go in the cookbook I wrote for them this spring.
+The girls loved it so much that they all agreed that this recipe HAD to go in the cookbook I wrote for them this spring.

 This butternut squash pasta sauce with bacon and rosemary will make your taste buds so happy!
 It is creamy and full of good for you fats like raw cream, olive oil, bacon grease, and butter.
-It is given a bit of added extra “umpf” of flavour and nutrition from homemade chicken stock, fresh herbs and real salt used in the recipe.
+It is given a bit of added extra “umpf” of flavor and nutrition from homemade chicken stock, fresh herbs and real salt used in the recipe.

-I love that the traditional, nourishing diet embraces healthy foods just as God created them and how they have been enjoyed since the beging of time.
+I love that the traditional, nourishing diet embraces healthy foods just as God created them and how they have been enjoyed since the beginning of time.
 Without them, this dish would just be a puree of squash, not nearly as exciting as this present dish.